ryanviana/vitalis/README.md

 Paste: `localhost:3000`

+Make sure the backend is running on 3001 and the fronent in 3000.
 Then the NOMO-app should launch the demo-plugin! 🚀🚀

 You are now free to make changes to the demo-plugin or experiment with the features.